Constitution & Bylaws of

 6. A special meeting shall be set and announced publicly at least two weeks in advance when a prospective Pastor-Teacher is coming in view of a call.

-7. Upon the recommendation of the pastor search council and the unanimous decision of the Elder Board, the man shall be ordained as Pastor-Teacher.
+7. Upon the recommendation of the pastor search council and the consensus decision of the Elder Board, the man shall be ordained as Pastor-Teacher.
 The Elder Board shall announce to the church the date that the new Pastor-Teacher’s tenure shall begin.

 SECTION 5.
 FINANCIAL SUPPORT OF THE PASTOR-TEACHER